Maintenance Therapy for Ovarian Cancer

 Maintenance therapy is standard treatment for some types of cancer.
 Your doctor may recommend maintenance therapy even if your cancer disappeared after your initial treatment.1,4

-Maintenance therapy also may be used in people whose cancer shrank but did not go away after treatment.1,4
+Maintenance therapy also may be used in people whose cancer shrank but did not go away completely after treatment.1,4

 Examples of maintenance therapy drugs